 The template's dimensions can only be specified when creating a new template.
 Once the template is generated, the dimensions cannot be changed and do not need to be given in the detect request.
 If the dimensions are still given in the request, they must match the existing dimensions in the template.
 However, the dimensions\tolerance\m and max\deformation\m can be set differently in every detect request and their values will also be updated in the stored template.

-6.2.4.3 Computation of grasps
+6.2.5.3 Computation of grasps

-The ItemPick and BoxPick modules offer a service for computing grasps for suction grippers.
+The BoxPick module offers a service for computing grasps for suction grippers.
 The gripper is defined by its suction surface length and width.